snhobbs/LC120LaserNoise/README.md

 # LC120LaserNoise

 This project characterizes the noise performance of diode lasers over drive current and temperature using the **LC120 Miniboard laser driver** and the **QL03 Photoreceiver**.
 A 200 MHz scope is used for the data acquisition system (DAQ).
 The analysis includes noise spectra across varying **laser drive currents** and **thermoelectric cooler (TEC) temperatures**, producing **2D plots** of integrated noise in current-temperature space.
-We've found that different diode lasers have **regions of instability** where the diode behaves irratically (mode hopping mostly).
+We've found that different diode lasers have **regions of instability** where the diode behaves erratically (mode hopping mostly).

 ---